cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Determining if an Analysis Can be Made Public

+Secured Endpoint: GET /secured/is-publishable/{analysis-id}

+Delegates to metadactyl: GET /secured/is-publishable/{analysis-id}

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Making a Pipeline Available for Editing